-Turnitin is an educational technology system that compares student papers and other submissions to their vast database to identify materials which have been copied from other sources.
+Turnitin is an educational technology system that compares student papers and other submissions to its vast database to identify materials that have been copied from other sources.
 This enables faculty to evaluate indications of academic dishonesty.
-The database includes more than 150 million student papers, 90,000 journal articles, and billions of webpages.
+The database includes more than 150 million student papers, 90,000 journal articles, and billions of web pages.
 Students should use Turnitin's functionality for draft versions of their assignments to assure they have cited other authors' work and also for basic errors such as grammar and sentence structure.
 Be certain to obtain a digital receipt for all final versions of work submitted via Turnitin.

 Q: How do I find my textbooks?
 Can I purchase them online?

 You may access the bookstore online and either purchase books through the website or go to the bookstore on the main campus.

 Q: What do I need to do to drop a course?
 Will I get a refund?